ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

 reported:

 - The “L2-Fabric Write and Atomic” bandwidth metric (**17.2.4**)
-  reports about 40GiB of data written across Infinity Fabric while,
+  reports about 40GiB of data written across Infinity Fabric while

 - The “Remote Write and Traffic” metric (**17.2.5**) indicates that nearly 100% of these request are being directed to a remote source.